Michael-Brooks/michaelbrooks.co.uk/content/posts/how-to-use-jquery-ui-sortable-in-laravel-4.md

 ---
-title: "Laravel 4: How To Use Jquery UI Sortable"
+title: 'Laravel 4: How To Use Jquery UI Sortable'
 date: 2014-09-03
 published: true
-tags: ['Laravel','PHP','tutorial','JQuery','Javascript']
+tags:
+- Laravel
+- PHP
+- tutorial
+- JQuery
+- Javascript
+- routes
 canonical_url: false
-description: "I needed a way to change the sort order of my data inside of an admin interface which I have created.
-After a little"
+description: I needed a way to change the sort order of my data inside of an admin interface which I have created.
+After a little

 ---
 # Laravel 4: How To Use Jquery UI Sortable

 ## Click and drag sorting